Jump to content

 The Craft Skills are used for two checks.
 For Creating items or for Repairing items.
 Both Creating and Repairing have two aspects, the Bill of Materials and the amount of Time.

 Craft skills are specifically focused on creating or repairing objects.
 To use a Craft skill effectively, a character must have a crafting Kit specific to the craft (i.e: A Chemistry Kit) or some substitute for them.
 Without a kit a Character either cannot craft the item or takes double disadvantage.
 The Character also cannot attempt to make a master worked item without the correct kit.
-An Advanced Crafting kit can provided an advantage bonus to crafting items.
+An Advanced Crafting kit can provide an advantage bonus to crafting items.

 Review each Crafting skill for more information.